TMackay-Champion/LinaForma/LinaForma_inversion/README.md

 <details>
 <summary> L0 script inputs </summary>
 **Data**
-*model = '?'*.
-This is the CSV file for the forward models (e.g., inputs/forward_model.csv).
+*model = '?'*...This is the CSV file for the forward models (e.g., inputs/forward_model.csv).
-*measurements = '?'*.
-This is the CSV file for the measurements (e.g., 'inputs/measurement_distributions.csv').
+*measurements = '?'*...This is the CSV file for the measurements (e.g., 'inputs/measurement_distributions.csv').

 % ====== Data type ======\
-**raw = ?**.
-This is the type of format you have used for your input measurements file.
+**raw = ?**...This is the type of format you have used for your input measurements file.
 If you have used InputA (see above), then raw = 1.
 If you have used InputB, then raw = 0.

 % ====== Range of values (only applicable if raw = 0 ======\
-**sd = ?**.
-This parameter is only applicable if you have used InputA. *sd* is the number of standard deviations away from the mean value of each parameter used to plot the range of isopleth values (i.e., range = MEAN +/- sd * STDEV).
+**sd = ?**....This parameter is only applicable if you have used InputA, and controls the range of isopleth values plotted (i.e., range = MEAN +/- sd * STANDARDDEVIATION).

 % ====== PLOTS ======\
 % PLOT 1 = percentage overlap plot